What is the Working Capital Formula?

 Working capital in financial modeling

-We hope this guide on the working capital formula has been helpful.
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+We hope this guide to the working capital formula has been helpful.
 If you’d like more detail on how to calculate working capital in a financial model, please see our additional resources below.